 It’s tough for Japanese women in Japan’s cities.
 Women are forced to contend with all sorts of bullshit – from perverts roaming the subways to various forms of job discrimination.
 But recent statistics send a clear message: as much as it may suck, it’s better than living in the sticks.

-Nikkei has a lengthy article out on a long-standing trend: Japanese women fleeing their hometowns for cities such as Tokyo and Osaka.
+Nikkei has a lengthy article on a long-standing trend: Japanese women fleeing their hometowns for cities such as Tokyo and Osaka.
 The trend is unmistakable – and significant.
 In total, 40% of young people between ages 15 and 29 leave their hometowns for a major city.
 Out of the 40 prefectures that saw a mass exodus of the young, 32 prefectures saw significantly more women leave than men.

 So where is everyone going?
 Women are going to just one of five prefectures, with Tokyo being the primary target.
 The other top cities for women are Yokohama, Sapporo, Sendai, Fukuoka, and Nagoya.
 According to real estate research firm Global Link Management, there are three times as many women in Nagoya as men.